opentok/opentok-ios-sdk-samples-swift/README.md

 	for a multi-party call.
 The application publishes audio/video from an iOS device and can connect to multiple subscribers.
 However it shows only one subscriber video at a time due to CPU limitations on iOS devices.

+#### Obtaining OpenTok Credentials

+To use OpenTok's framework you need a Session ID, Token, and API Key you can get these values at the [OpenTok Developer Dashboard](https://dashboard.tokbox.com/) .
+For production deployment, you must generate the Session ID and Token values using one of the [OpenTok Server SDKs](https://tokbox.com/developer/sdks/server/).